khansaad1275/IP-Tracer/README.md

 </p>
 <br><br>

-# How to install IP-Tracer ?
+# How to <a href="https://www.learntermux.tech/2020/02/how-to-install-ip-tracer-in-termux.html">install</a> IP-Tracer ?

 * `apt update`